isomerpages/ogp/_our-products/Health Appointment System.md

 #### Background

-Pneumonia is the third leading cause of death in Singapore, taking away about 4,400 lives in Singapore each year.
-It's highly preventable via Pneumococcal and flu vaccines, yet less than 10% of Singaporeans above the age of 65 have taken both doses of their Pneumococcal vaccines.
+Pneumonia is the third leading cause of death in Singapore, claiming over 4,000 lives each year.
+Fortunately, pneumonia vaccines provide significant defenses against pneumonia.
+Yet, less than 10% of Singaporeans (above the age of 65) have taken them.

 One of the key reasons is accessibility—"Where do I sign up for vaccines?
 Do I go to a GP or polyclinic?
 Can I get an appointment?"

 #### Solution

-The Health Appointment System (HAS) is a pilot Government initiative to encourage Singaporeans to take the vaccines recommended under the National Adult Immunisation Schedule (NAIS) at their nearest Community Health Assist Scheme (CHAS) GP clinics.
+HAS is a Government initiative to encourage Singaporeans to take recommended vaccines.
+You can book vaccines at nearby Community Health Assist Scheme (CHAS) GP clinics using HAS.
+The National Adult Immunisation Schedule (NAIS) recommends taking these vaccinations.

-Our goal is to increase adult vaccination rates by making it easy for Singaporeans to book vaccinations at nearby CHAS clinics.
+Our goal is for HAS to significantly increase adult vaccination rates.
+HAS makes it easy for Singaporeans to book vaccinations at nearby CHAS clinics.

-HAS allows clinics to quickly make available vaccine appointment slots to the general public and facilitate a large volume of appointments in a smooth, hassle-free way.
+HAS also allows clinics to quickly make vaccination slots to the general public.
+This facilitates a large volume of appointments in a smooth, hassle-free way.

 #### Launch

-Open Government Products will be launching the Health Appointment System in mid-August.
+Open Government Products will be launching HAS in mid-August 2022.

-For the initial launch, the Government will reach out to 600,000 eligible elderly to take their CHAS-subsidised Pneumococcal vaccines (i.e. PCV13 and PPSV23).
+For the initial launch, the Government will reach out to 600,000 eligible elderly.
+We will propose they take their pneumonia vaccines (i.e. PCV13 and PPSV23).
 We will then gradually expand to other NAIS vaccines.
+Based on your eligibility, the vaccinations will be CHAS-subsidised.

-To meet anticipated demand, we are inviting all CHAS clinics to sign up.
-With HAS, participating clinics can set their availability, allowing Singaporeans to easily find a clinic closest to them with suitable time slots.
-To find out more, please [sign up](http://go.gov.sg/has-interest-form) for the two Zoom Webinars on:
+To meet anticipated demand, we are inviting all CHAS clinics to sign up.To find out more, please [sign up](http://go.gov.sg/has-interest-form) for the two Zoom Webinars on:
 *   21 July (Thurs), 1pm
 *   23 July (Sat), 2pm